-Additional check-in instructions for guided tours: Students should remain on the bus until the lead teacher has checked in with a docent or Museum staff, who will ask for the number of students and chaperones in the group.
-After check-in, students may exit buses and line up single file to the left of the Museum entrance.
-A docent or museum staff will confirm the number of students and chaperones before dividing them evenly among available docents.
+Additional check-in instructions for guided tours: Students should remain on the bus until the lead teacher has checked in with a Museum staff member, who will ask for the number of students and chaperones in the group.
+After check-in, students may exit buses and enter through the Glassell School of Art.
+Museum staff will confirm the number of students and chaperones before dividing them evenly among available docents.

 Where can buses park?

-Buses may drop off at the Caroline Wiess Law Building, located at 1001 Bissonnet Street.
 Buses are not permitted to park in any Museum parking lots.
-Overflow parking is located at Hermann Park immediately past the Mecom fountain (see Museum campus map in this document).
+Overflow parking is located at Hermann Park immediately past the Mecom Fountain.
+See a map of the Museum campus.
 After parking, bus drivers may return to the Museum free of charge to join their school groups for the tour.
 Guided tours last approximately one hour.

 How many chaperones should I bring?

-We require one adult chaperone per 10 students.
+One adult chaperone per 10 students is required.
 Chaperones receive free admission and must remain with their group for the entire visit.
 Please review and share the Museum guidelines with all chaperones before the visit.
-A maximum of two chaperones per every 10 students may shadow a docent guided group.
+A maximum of two chaperones per every 10 students may shadow a docent-guided group.
 Please avoid bringing extra chaperones.